StefanoBelloni/EcoliSimulator/README.md

         - To show the different options to build the program.
                 >:EcoliSimulator stefanobelloni$ make help

+        - If you do not want to use c++11 features, first of all multitrhread simulations, you can deactivate it by passing the option opt=NO_M_THREAD to make, i.e. write
+                >:make [options] opt=NO_M_THREAD

     -cmake: This will only build EcoliSimulator in the bin folder.